titaniumbones/archivers/readme.md

 The Library of Alexandria was considered the leading intellectual metropolis of the Hellenistic world.
 It's enticing to think about, a library that had amassed the most-complete collection of human knowledge at that time.
 In 48 BC, a large part of the library burned down, taking knowledge with it.

 Adding insult to injury, the fire that claimed alexandria was accidental, a spillover from Cesear burning ships in a war maneuver.
-Today we have much smaller accidents that far greater fires: typos that destroy data centers, losing the manual on how to read an entire file format, or not-so-accidental government-sponsored libricide.
+Today we have much smaller accidents that spark far greater fires: typos that destroy data centers, losing the manual on how to read an entire file format, or not-so-accidental government-sponsored libricide.

 As humans, it can sometimes be hard to find something to point to as definitive proof that we're progressing as a species.
 While that question may be hard to answer, we can definitively state that losing knowledge we worked hard to obtain _is not progress_.
 Regardless of how a fire gets started, what matters is making sure that books burn, not knowledge.